YucongJiang/p8105_final_project.github.io/Proposal_document.md

 feeling, mood or behavior, such as depression, anxiety or bipolar disorder.

-Mental health is an important component of overall health.Mental health problems can increases the risk for many types of physical health problems,for example diabetes,cancer,obesity,heart disease and so on.
+Mental health is an important component of overall health.
+Mental health problems can increases the risk for many types of physical health problems, for example diabetes, cancer,obesity, heart disease and so on.
 Similarly, the presence of chronic physical health problems can also increase the risk for mental health problems.